 - PC Computer that supports 5.25” and 3.5” floppy disks

 These services are available by appointment only.
 Scope of the project and media you will need to provide for the reformatted files (if any) will be agreed upon ahead of time.
-Contact Special Collections and Archives at 404-413-2880 or firstname.lastname@example.org.
+The library will digitize less than 3 audio-visual items free of charge, but larger jobs will require a fee.
+Contact Special Collections and Archives at 404-413-2880 or [email protected].

 For self-service machines: